Why You Should Eat Homemade Tomato Sauce Every Day

 - Dried tomato: 45,900 μg

-Consuming vegetables rich in lycopene is good for you in many ways:
+Consuming foods, like tomatoes, that are rich in lycopene is good for you in many ways, including the following:

 Lycopene has the power to control blood pressure without detrimentally altering it because it helps thin your blood.
 Therefore, it’s appropriate for people with hypertension.

-For people with diabetes, regularly consuming tomatoes and other red vegetables improves the way the body utilizes glucose.
+For people with diabetes, regularly consuming tomatoes and other red vegetables improve the way the body utilizes glucose.
 It also helps insulin work well and prevents certain symptoms of diabetes, such as:

 - Diabetic foot